Call Today! 888-234-8376

 What will a life insurance underwriter ask me?

 When you apply for life insurance with an artificial valve, the life insurance company will want to know as much as possible about your current state of health, and any other potential problems that could arise.
+They will likely ask you questions similar to the following:

 - If you have any other heart issues or symptoms